Interested in Presenting on a Webinar?

 The Root Cause Coalition is seeking proposals for the remainder of its 2019 How To: Webinar Series.
 This series of monthly webinars features experts highlighting a different social determinant and unique cross-sector intervention.
 We invite you to consider submitting a presentation that addresses the “how” versus the “why,” relative to addressing a broad range of health inequities and social determinants.
 The Root Cause Coalition is interested in proposals that highlight successful initiatives, how challenges have been identified and overcome to implement and sustain an intervention, best practices, and necessary partnerships needed.
 To submit your proposal please download and complete this 2020 How To Webinar RFP.
 Please send your completed proposal or any questions to [email protected]

-Join The Root Cause Coalition, Collaborative Consulting, and the Marin Community Foundation for this presentation on how to develop capacity building initiatives to meet growing need for social service programs.
+Collaborative Consulting, and the Marin Community Foundation led this presentation on how to develop capacity building initiatives to meet growing need for social service programs.

 Demand for high-quality, outcomes-based social services is increasing.
 The changing demographics, evolving healthcare financing policies, and growing research and evidence are all contributing to the increase in demand for social services.
 While more attention is going towards the value of interventions and services that address social needs, which in turn is creating new possibilities for community-based organizations, there has been less attention on how to develop the suited skills and capacity to meet this growing demand.
 This presents opportunity for a variety of stakeholders with interest in ensuring the durability of community-based organizations who can effectively deliver social services to intervene early and make investments in capacity-building initiatives and approaches that help prepare the social sector for the future.

-This webinar will illustrate how a community foundation recognized that nationally emerging trends were also signaling a future at the local level that called for more social services delivered more effectively and seized the opportunity to design and implement a multiyear, multifaceted capacity building initiative to strengthen a local cohort of community-based organizations.
+This webinar illustrated how a community foundation recognized that nationally emerging trends were also signaling a future at the local level that called for more social services delivered more effectively and seized the opportunity to design and implement a multiyear, multifaceted capacity building initiative to strengthen a local cohort of community-based organizations.
+View a recording of the webinar by clicking here.

 Presenters: Shirin Vakharia, Director, Health & Aging, Marin Community Foundation; Lori Peterson, Collaborative Consulting